ReversedK/HoloJS/README.md

-Let post = new HoloJs(“posts”,config);
+    let post = new HoloJs(“posts”,config);

-Let tag = new HoloJs(“tag”,config);
+    let tag = new HoloJs(“tag”,config);

-Await posts.setup() // creates the posts collection anchor
+    await posts.setup() // creates the posts collection anchor

-Await tags.setup() // creates the tags collection anchor
+    await tags.setup() // creates the tags collection anchor

     // the entry is inserted and automatically linked to the “posts” collection

-Const my1stPost = await post.add( { title : “My first post”, body : “Holochain”, timestamp : 155339196544 });
+    const my1stPost = await post.add( { title : “My first post”, body : “Holochain”, timestamp : 155339196544 });

-Const my2ndPost = await post.add( { title : “My second post”, body : “Holochain”, timestamp : 155339196545 });
+    const my2ndPost = await post.add( { title : “My second post”, body : “Holochain”, timestamp : 155339196545 });

     // let’s tag the first post as “beautiful”
     // first create the tag
     Const beautiful = await tag.add({name:”beautiful”});

     // then link it bidir so that we can both find the tags for this post and the posts for this tag
     let r = await tag.link_bidirectional(my1stPost,beautiful, "tags","tags")

     // Find the tags for a post
     let post_tags = await post.findLinkedItems(my1stPost,"tags",{});

     // find the posts for a tag
     let tag_posts = await tag.findLinkedItems(beautiful,"tags",{});

     // find the posts for a tag with parameters
     let tag_post = await tag.findLinkedItems(beautiful,"tags",{
     “and”:{“title”:{“contains”:”first”}, “timestamp”:“is_less_than”:155339196545}} });

-## The future :)
+## The future ?

 Implement type validation inside the nodeJS lib (typescript?)